apriya3/Hotel-Booking-Cancellation-and-Guest-Forecast/README.md

 ## Introduction
 The hospitality industry often fails to better analyze their bookings, cancellations, etc. as the industry is quite volatile.
 A lot of dynamic factors impact their business continuity.
 The inspiration for this project came in as we often find ourselves intrigued by the below questions:

-  •	Grounds on which a hotel is likely to receive a cancellation.
+  •	What is the ground on which a hotel is likely to receive a cancellation?

   •	What would be the expected footfall of the customers in future?